kayartaya-vinod/2019_04_MARIADB_ADMINISTARTION_UNISYS/Resources And Practice Questions/README.md

 Before you begin,

 * Download the script file HR.sql
-* Import the same into H2 database using the `runscript from 'path-to-file'` command
+* Import the same into MariaDB database using the `source 'path-to-file'` command
 * Get yourself familiar with the table structure.

 ## Exercise questions